event-engine/docs/docs/api/set-up/installation.md

 {.alert .alert-warning}
 The **Multi-Model-Store** requires existing read model collections.
 Please find a detailed explanation in [the tutorial](/tutorial/partIII.html#2-4-2).

-## Event Engine Descriptions
+## Descriptions

+Event Engine is bootstrapped in three phases. **Descriptions** are loaded first, followed by a `$eventEngine->initialize(/* dependencies */)` call.
+Finally, `$eventEngine->bootstrap($env, $debugMode)` prepares the system so that it can handle incoming messages.

+{.alert .alert-info}
+Bootstrapping is split because description and initialization phase can be skipped in production.
+Read more about this in [Production Optimization](/api/set_up/production_optimization.html).

-Event Engine uses a "zero configuration" approach.
+A "zero configuration" approach is used.
 While you have to configure integrated packages like *prooph/event-store*, Event Engine itself does not require centralized configuration.
-Instead it loads so called *Event Engine Descriptions*:
+Instead it loads so called **Event Engine Descriptions**:

 ```php
 <?php